 If you are moving to Switzerland and you are importing a vehicle you will need a Swiss vehicle insurance in order to obtain the number plates.

-- Partial Casco Insurance: This is optional coverage that provides additional protection beyond third-party liability.
+2. Partial Casco Insurance: this is optional coverage that provides additional protection beyond third-party liability.
 It typically covers damages to your own vehicle resulting from events such as theft, fire, natural disasters, vandalism, and collisions with animals.

-- Comprehensive (Total) Casco Insurance: Also known as full coverage, this is the most extensive form of car insurance.
+3. Comprehensive (Total) Casco Insurance: also known as full coverage, this is the most extensive form of vehicle insurance.
 In addition to the coverage provided by third-party liability and partial casco insurance, it also covers damage to your own vehicle resulting from accidents where you are at fault.
 If you opt for a leasing the total casco insurance is mandatory.

 Looking for personalized guidance?